SandraShklyaeva/prism-theme-builder/README.md

 Your contributions are more than welcome!
 Please submit a pull request or report an issue if you:
  - want to add a new theme
- - want to add syntax highlighting for a new language
  - want to improve examples for existing languages
  - have found a bug